Design Thinking Certification MOOC Training Course Guide.

 Qualifications / Experience Required

-- Experience with, or good working knowledge of – IT Service Design, Transition and Operation including supporting transition of new and modified IT Services into operation
+- Experience with, or good working knowledge of – IT Service Design, Transition and Operation including supporting transition of new and modified IT Services into operation.
+A Design Thinking Certification is also required.

 - Mercury Domain Knowledge in relation to requirements analysis and IT Service Design.